imoneoi/openchat/README.md

 ## <a id="models"></a> Models

-Our primary and generally recommended model is the V3.1, which offers strong instruction following and conversation capabilities.
-Additionally, V3.2 is a further optimized version for multi-round conversation scenarios using multi-round conditioning.
-All models listed below are best in English and have limited multilingual abilities, and are available under the [Llama 2 Community License](https://ai.meta.com/resources/models-and-libraries/llama-downloads/).
+We recommend using our V3.2 model for optimal performance in multi-turn conversation scenarios since it utilizes multi-turn conditioning.
+However, if you require a model for single-turn instruction following, we suggest using V3.1, which uses a single condition schema and performs slightly better in this context.
+All models listed below are designed for English and have limited multilingual capabilities.
+They are available for download under the [Llama 2 Community License](https://ai.meta.com/resources/models-and-libraries/llama-downloads/).

 To use these models, we highly recommend installing the OpenChat package by following the [installation guide](#installation) and using the OpenChat OpenAI-compatible API server by running the serving command from the table below.
 The server is optimized for high-throughput deployment using [vLLM](https://github.com/vllm-project/vllm) and can run on a GPU with at least 48GB RAM or two consumer GPUs with tensor parallelism.
 To enable tensor parallelism, append `--tensor-parallel-size 2` to the serving command.

-When started, the server listens at `localhost:18888` for requests and is compatible with the [OpenAI ChatCompletion API specifications](https://platform.openai.com/docs/api-reference/chat).
-See the example request below for reference.
-Additionally, you can access the [OpenChat Web UI](#web-ui) for a user-friendly experience.
+Once started, the server listens at `localhost:18888` for requests and is compatible with the [OpenAI ChatCompletion API specifications](https://platform.openai.com/docs/api-reference/chat).
+Please refer to the example request below for reference.
+Additionally, you can use the [OpenChat Web UI](#web-ui) for a user-friendly experience.

-To deploy the server as an online service, use `--api-keys sk-KEY1 sk-KEY2 ...` to specify allowed API keys and `--disable-log-requests --disable-log-stats --log-file openchat.log` for logging only to a file.
-We recommend using a [HTTPS gateway](https://fastapi.tiangolo.com/es/deployment/concepts/#security-https) in front of the server for security purposes.
+If you want to deploy the server as an online service, you can use `--api-keys sk-KEY1 sk-KEY2 ...` to specify allowed API keys and `--disable-log-requests --disable-log-stats --log-file openchat.log` for logging only to a file.
+For security purposes, we recommend using an [HTTPS gateway](https://fastapi.tiangolo.com/es/deployment/concepts/#security-https) in front of the server.

-*Note:* If IPv6 address errors occur, which is a [vLLM issue](https://github.com/vllm-project/vllm/issues/570), please run `export NCCL_IGNORE_DISABLED_P2P=1` before starting the server.
+*Note:* If you encounter IPv6 address errors, which is a known [vLLM issue](https://github.com/vllm-project/vllm/issues/570), please run `export NCCL_IGNORE_DISABLED_P2P=1` before starting the server.

 <details>
   <summary>Example request (click to expand)</summary>